Thermal Contact I : Symmetries ruled by Exchange Entropy Variations: Some remarks on large deviations

 \subsection{Inequalities at finite time and fluctuation relation between large deviation functions}

 One important feature of large deviation functions in out-of-equilibrium statistical mechanics is that they satisfy, under appropriate circumstances, symmetry relations.
 Usually, these relations are consequences of a, possibly generalized, time reversal symmetry.
-Typically, for some $0<m<M<+\infty$ and for some real $\gamma$ one has \be m \Prob(X_t=-s) e^{\gamma s} \leq \Prob(X_t=s) \leq M\Prob(X_t=-s) e^{\gamma s} \ee for every $s$.
+Typically, for some $0<m<M<+\infty$ and for some real $\gamma$ one has \be m \Prob(X_t=-x) e^{\gamma x} \leq \Prob(X_t=x) \leq M\Prob(X_t=-x) e^{\gamma x} \ee for every $x$.
 To be fair, this way of writing things applies, strictly speaking, only when $X_t$ is atomic, i.e. takes values in a discrete set.
 A more correct statement is that the laws of $X_t$ and $-X_t$ are absolutely continuous and the Radon-Nikodym derivative\footnote{One says that the Radon-Nikodym derivative of a probability measure $\mu$ with respect to a probability measure $\nu$ exists if there is an $\nu$-integrable function $f$ such that for every Borel set $B$ one has $\int_B d\mu =\int_B f d\nu$.
-Then $f$ is called the Radon-Nikodym derivative of $\mu$ with respect to $\nu$ and one writes $f=d\mu/d\nu$.} \be m e^{\gamma s} \leq \frac{d\Prob_{X_t} (s)}{d\Prob_{-X_t} (s)}\leq M e^{\gamma s}, \ee of which the previous equation is a special case.
+Then $f$ is called the Radon-Nikodym derivative of $\mu$ with respect to $\nu$ and one writes $f=d\mu/d\nu$.} \be m e^{\gamma x} \leq \frac{d\Prob_{X_t} (x)}{d\Prob_{-X_t} (x)}\leq M e^{\gamma x}, \ee of which the previous equation is a special case.